 How to make this Chocolate Peppermint Cake

 Adding peppermint extract to the cake batter is optional.
-It depends on how strong a peppermint flavour you want throughout the cake.
+It depends on how strong a peppermint flavor you want throughout the cake.
 I didn’t add it because I wanted a contrast of the chocolate cake with the peppermint frosting, but I think it would be delicious either way.

 Peppermint Swiss Meringue Buttercream

 I used my Swiss Meringue buttercream recipe and simply added some vanilla and peppermint to it.
 I say simply but it was not at all simple.
-I could not get that peppermint flavour to be strong enough no matter how much extract I added.
+I could not get that peppermint flavor to be strong enough no matter how much extract I added.

 You really should only need 1 tsp or so but I ended up adding over 2 Tbsp and still found it very, very faint.
 My taste testers did too.
 Maybe it was the brand of extract I was using and maybe it was just a bad batch, but I would make sure you use a high-quality brand of peppermint extract.
 Next time I’ll try to hunt some down from Nielsen-Massey.